Biotensegrity:

 The Structural Basis of Life

-The second edition of the book ‘Biotensegrity: the structural basis of life‘ – written in collaboration with Stephen Levin – is now available from Handspring and contains much information on the origins of tensegrity and the biotensegrity concept – the underlying principles and their implications for functional anatomy and biomechanics.
+The second edition of the book ‘Biotensegrity: the structural basis of life – written in collaboration with Stephen Levin – is now available from Handspring and contains much information on the origins of tensegrity and the biotensegrity concept – the underlying principles and their implications for functional anatomy and biomechanics.

-Biotensegrity has influenced the development of robots destined for the exploration of space and new classes of joint and prostheses with potential medical applications.
+The concept has also influenced the development of robots destined for the exploration of space, and new classes of joint and prostheses with potential medical applications.
 It is also gaining momentum within the scientific community who examine the dynamic behaviour of cells and their interactions with the surrounding extracellular matrix and fascia, thus increasing our understanding of cancer and other illnesses.
 Biotensegrity underpins new ideas about joint mechanics and the global connectivity between these tissues and the nervous system, all of which operate synergistically in controlling movement and are far more than collections of anatomical ‘bits’.
 Where each ‘part’ is examined in relation to the whole and a more complete understanding obtained.

 Super-stability